top of page

 Duration and Structure

 Two years, part-time.
-420 Guided Learning Hours delivered across monthly Friday to Sunday weekends.
+452 Guided Learning Hours delivered across 22 Saturday and Sunday weekends plus 20 online lessons.
 Approximately one weekend every four weeks during academic terms.

 Intakes